spimort/TerraBrush/README.md

 ## Disclaimer

-This project has been made maily for my own project.
+This project has been made mainly for my own project.
 I'm pretty new to gamedev so if something is not done the way it should, feel free to contact me!
 <br>
 I'm happy to share it with the community but it's possible that some features that you would expect are not there.
 <br>